LibrariesHacked/helibtech/who-uses-what/index.md

 ---
 # Who uses what?

-In this section you can find details of which technology products are used by which UK higher education institutions.
+In this section you can find details of which library technology products are used by which UK higher education institutions.

 There are separate data tables for library hardware / software and research systems.

+We rely on submissions from the community to provide this data for the benefit of all institutions.
+Please tell us if we are missing information for your institution by completing one of the relevant update forms which are included in each section.

 [](https://docs.google.com/forms/d/e/1FAIpQLSfw8F_kyteM3i1ohJlKqyxhbLv60sOaIpMeBWnQpLBK8rFx3A/viewform)